0b1101/microcontroller/README.md

 -   May 06th, 2023: Initiation of the project development.
 -   June 27nd, 2023: Successful completion of the project.
--   Feburary 3rd, 2024: Project translated and documented in English.
+-   February 3rd, 2024: Project translated and documented in English.

 ### Further Information